o19s/ispy_component/README.md

 This is a Solr Component that will log out full Solr responses to a configured Solr collection.

+## Building
+- Run `./gradlew build` to get a new jar in the `build/libs` folder.
+From here you can run the demo to get an idea of how the plugin works.

 ## Setup
 First, add the Jar to your solr lib folder, next add the new component to your `solrconfig.xml`: